 Dr. Fritze received a Ph.D. in Physics from Brown University in 1994, working in the area of compound semiconductor quantum well physics.
 He received a B.S. in Physics in 1984 from Lehigh University.
 Dr. Fritze is an elected member of Tau Beta Pi and Sigma Xi.
 He is a recipient of the Office of the Secretary of Defense Medal for Exceptional Public Service awarded in 2010.
 He is a Senior Member of the IEEE and is active on the program committees of the EIPBN (3Beams, for which he served as Program Chair in 2012), GOMAC and IEEE S3S conferences.
 Dr. Fritze has published over 75 papers and articles in professional journals and holds several U.S. Patents.

-In addition to her academic experience, Jennifer brings an interdisciplinary perspective to policy analysis.
-Jennifer has served in the Department of Treasury Office of Financial Assets Control, where she investigated members of the MS-13 gang as part of an executive order to combat transnational criminal entities.
-Jennifer’s most recent post was at the Bureau of Intelligence of Research (INR) at the State Department.
+Jennifer brings an interdisciplinary perspective to policy analysis.
+Prior to joining the Potomac Institute, Jennifer worked in the Department of Treasury's Office of Financial Assets Control, where she investigated members of the MS-13 gang as part of an executive order to combat transnational criminal entities.
+Additionally, Jennifer held a short-term post at the Bureau of Intelligence of Research (INR) at the State Department.
 In this position, Jennifer coordinated the review of strategic signals intelligence requirements with INR analysts.

-Mr. Cheetham joined the Potomac Institute as a research intern for the International Center for Terrorism Studies (ICTS) in August 2010.
-From February 2011 to April 2012, he held the position of Research Coordinator for ICTS, and was involved in a number of projects, most notably coordinating research for the book Al-Qa’ida Ten Years After 9/11 and Beyond (2012).
-Further, he served as Assistant Editor for NATO’s journal, Partnership for Peace Review, in addition to researching, writing, and editing numerous reports and presentations on counterterrorism and managing the ICTS internship program.
+Mr. Cheetham joined the Potomac Institute’s International Center for Terrorism Studies (ICTS) in August 2010.
+He held the position of Research Coordinator at the ICTS, coordinated research for the book Al-Qa’ida Ten Years After 9/11 and Beyond (2012), and assisted on a number of counterterrorism reports.
+Patrick served as Assistant Editor for NATO’s journal, Partnership for Peace Review, and coordinated over thirty foreign policy and national security-related seminars.

-Before joining the Potomac Institute Mr. Cheetham was the Assistant Director and Foreign Teacher for a TEFL program at a high school in China.
-He received a B.A. in 2008 from the University of California, Los Angeles (UCLA) in Political Science with emphasis in International Relations and two years of Mandarin Chinese.
-He is currently pursuing a M.A. in Security Studies from Georgetown University's School of Foreign Service.
+Before joining the Potomac Institute, Mr. Cheetham was the Assistant Director and Foreign Teacher for an English program in Fuyang, China.
+Patrick also served as a Senior Clerk at the University of California, Los Angeles (UCLA) School of Law.
+He received a B.A. from UCLA in Political Science, is currently pursuing a M.A. in Security Studies from Georgetown University, and speaks some Mandarin Chinese.

 Kathryn Schiller Wurster is Chief of Staff in the Office of the CEO at the Potomac Institute for Policy Studies.
 As Chief of Staff, she provides critical, high-level support to the CEO/Chairman of the Board of Directors and the other Corporate Officers, and serves as a liaison to the Board of Directors and Board of Regents.
 Ms. Schiller Wurster exercises coordination authority on behalf of the CEO and the CEO’s Office.
 In addition, she helps advance the organization's strategic priorities, manages the planning and operations of the CEO/Chairman, and works frequently with the organization's senior leadership and staff across all functional areas of the organization to manage projects and provide strategic support.